varlardohaeris/emacs-archives/emacswiki/dired+-readme.txt

     names.
 With a non-positive prefix arg, you can add extra file and directory names, just as for `diredp-add-to-dired-buffer'.

+ You can open an Emacs fileset in Dired mode, using `C-x D S' or `C-x 4 D S'.
+See the Emacs manual, node Filesets, or https://www.emacswiki.org/emacs/FileSets, for info about filesets.

+ You can visit your recent files or directories in Dired mode, using `C-x D R' or `C-x D r'.
+Like the other commands on prefix key `C-x D', these Dired listings are composed of arbitrary files;
+ they're not the output of `ls'.

+ You can sort any Dired buffer of arbitrary files in various ways, using `C-M-L' (aka `C-M-S-l').
+You're prompted for the sort order.
+The default sort order for such buffers is determined by option `diredp-default-sort-arbitrary-function'.
+You can also revert such buffers, using `g'.
+This applies to all Dired buffers created with the commands on prefix keys `C-x D' and `C-x 4 D'.

  You can optionally add a header line to a Dired buffer using toggle command `diredp-breadcrumbs-in-header-line-mode'.
 (A header line remains at the top of the window - no need to scroll